Sparks29032/Lagrange-Points/README.md

 * Including the effective potentials on the orbit diagrams
 * Using more accurate simulation methods
 * Creating a toggle between the center of mass and coordinate systems
+* Treating the masses as non-point masses -- include collisions